Height & Footprint

 Small, easy to transport, longest piece is only 6ft 5inch. click photo for larger view

-Entire rig inside a Subaru Forester or rig still in shipping boxes in a Mini Cooper
+Entire QUAD rig inside a Subaru Forester or full quad rig, still in shipping boxes, in a Mini Cooper

 Click on photo for a larger view

 Switching out apparatus suggestions.

 Pulley Systems info., how to set one up and special precautions

 |Outside USA or Canada|

 I do not wish to ship outside of USA or Canada.

 Shipping to Hawaii is more than DOUBLE of shipping to New England area.

 I might suggest you check out the freestanding rig manufactured in France at

 Unicycle & Circus arts.